-We are fortunate in that a very common material makes the perfect soldering surface.
+We are fortunate in that a material that is VERY common makes the perfect soldering surface.

-This is - melamine covered MDF/chipboard.
+That is - Melamine covered MDF/chipboard.
 This is the white coated chipboard or MDF usually used for common kitchen cupboards.
-It is usually available as off-cuts from any kitchen makers premises (free if you ask nicely) and is often also available at a good price from Steptoe type yards.
+It is usually available as off-cuts (free if you ask nicely) from any kitchen makers premises, and is often also available at a good price from Steptoe type yards.